 National monuments are administered by the National Park Service.
 Because I associate the park service with national forests and camping trips, it was jarring to see their familiar signage next to images of César Chávez, farmworkers, and artifacts from the picket line.
 I’m pleased to see César Chávez and the farmworkers’ movement get this level of attention and legitimacy, but also uneasy to see a memorializing process that makes it easy to think the problems they worked on are things of the past.

 The drive through the rest of the mountains was beautiful.
 The Santa Ana winds had blown the air pollution away so I had an uncommon view of the stunning desert vistas around me.
-I wouldn’t see them again for the rest of the trip.
+I didn’t see them again for the rest of the trip.

 I ended the day happily in Riverside at a 35th Anniversary Gala Event for the Center for Community Action and Environmental Justice (CCAEJ).
 CCAEJ got its start through a fight against the Stringfellow Acid Pits above Glen Avon.
 The site contaminated local groundwater, and on several occasions released liquid hazardous waste into a canyon that carried it into the streets of Glen Avon.
 Activism around the site led to the creation of the California State Superfund Program and to the birth of CCAEJ.
 It is still being cleaned up.